Indicators of species abundance in England

 All species

-More recently, between 2018 and 2023, the relative abundance index did not change meaningfully (Figure 1).
-Over this short-term period, 45% of species showed a strong or weak increase and 40% showed a strong or weak decline (Figure 2).
+More recently, between 2019 and 2024, the relative abundance index declined by around 7% (Figure 1).
+Over this short-term period, 47% of species declined and 38% increased (Figure 2).

 Notes about Figure 1

 - Figure 1 shows the two options for the smoothed trend (solid line) with their 95% credible intervals (shaded area).
-See discussion of smoothing in Caveats and limitations
+See discussion of smoothing in Caveats and limitations.

 - Index values represent change from the baseline value in 1970, the credible interval widens as the index gets further from the 1970 value and confidence in the estimate of change relative to the baseline falls.